RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 ```

 ### Removed Document Objects

-The following optional objects were removed from the `document` section and will not be present in the new alpha VEX files:
+The following optional objects were removed from the `document` section and will not be present in the new beta VEX files:

-* `document.distribution`
+- `document.distribution`
-* `document.lang`
+- `document.lang`
-* `document.notes`
+- `document.notes`
-* `document.references`
+- `document.references`

 ## Product Tree Section

-The `product_tree` section of VEX files includes the most significant changes between legacy VEX files and the new alpha VEX files.
+The `product_tree` section of VEX files includes the most significant changes between legacy VEX files and the new beta VEX files.

 ### Branch Removal

 In the `product_tree` section of a VEX file, legacy VEX files used to nest `product_name` objects under `product_family` branches and `product_version` objects under `architecture` branches, depending on the fix status of each.
-The new alpha VEX files remove any branch nesting.
+The new beta VEX files remove any branch nesting.
 All `product_name` and `product_version` objects will only be nested under the parent `vendor` branch.

 ```json
 # Example of legacy VEX branch nesting